 (4) This column represents Board of Director compensation that Mr. Reibstein earned from January 1, 2013 through December 3, 2013.
-For Mr. Snowden, this column represents relocation expenses in year 2012.

-2014 Grants of Plan-Based Awards
+2015 Grants of Plan-Based Awards

-The following table sets forth certain information regarding grants of plan-based awards relating to 2014 for the Named Executive Officers.
+The following table sets forth certain information regarding grants of plan-based awards relating to 2015 for the Named Executive Officers.